-The Archives of Sexual Behavior is an academic sexology publication that is a key historical source of transphobic beliefs and practices.
+The Archives of Sexual Behavior is an academic sexology publication that is a key historical source of anti-transgender beliefs and practices.
 It was founded in 1971 with a major goal: “the prevention of transsexualism.”
+In addition to promoting anti-gay and anti-trans conversion therapy, early every anti-trans concept and disease created since 1971 has been workshopped, developed, and promoted in this journal.

 Background